 Overall the vulnerabilities for BANVIVIENDA this period have been 30 medium and 9 low risk.
-All Medium risk vulnerabilities have already been reported in previous months.
-Here are some examples of the most relevant ones: SSL Medium Strength Cipher Suites Supported, SSL Certificate Cannot Be Trusted, SSL Certificate Expiry, SSL RC4 Cipher Suites Supported (Bar Mitzvah), and SSL Certificate Signed Using Weak Hashing Algorithm.
-The ideal scenario would be for all of these to be hardened, more information about these can be found in the intelligence section for the MSS-VM.
+The vast majority of Medium risk vulnerabilities have already been reported in previous months.
+Some of these were classified as SSL Medium Strength Cipher Suites Supported, SSL Certificate Cannot Be Trusted, SSL Certificate Expiry, SSL RC4 Cipher Suites Supported (Bar Mitzvah), and SSL Certificate Signed Using Weak Hashing Algorithm.
+The ideal scenario would be for all of these to be hardened, even more so because the hosts scanned are exposed to the internet in some measure.

-Ports 443 and 25 are the most vulnerable ports for this period; this is because many vulnerabilities relate to services "listening" on them.
+Ports 443 and 25 are the most vulnerable ports for this period; this is because many vulnerabilities were found which are related to the services listening on them and categorized as medium risk.